TUD-OS/libelkvm/README.md

 You need to enable the libelkvm_generate_coverage option to enable the generation of coverage data.
 Additionally this currently *only works with gcc*.

+# Running the examples

+The examples are automatically built with the normal make process.
+The proxy example is a simple monitor, which just forwards each system call to the host Linux kernel and returns the result to the guest binary.
+It can be run with:

+  ./proxy /PATH/TO/MY/BINARY

+You can use the -d switch to enable debug output, which gives you all system calls made by the guest binary.
+The -a option takes the id of a running process and allows you to move that process into an ELKVM VM.

 Happy Hacking! :)